Resources for Supporting Graduate Student Diversity, Inclusion, and Well-being

 Promoting a Culture of Well-Being

-Offered in partnership with Cornell Health, this session is designed to encourage discussion among graduate faculty about the value of promoting a culture of well-being for the graduate student community in your graduate field.
+This session is designed to encourage discussion among graduate faculty about the value of promoting a culture of well-being for the graduate student community in your graduate field.
 With the Graduate Student Experience data to demonstrate the strengths and areas of improvement from the perspective of your students, we discuss your community environment.
 We review best practices as identified by external groups and our Graduate and Professional Student Assembly.
 Finally, actionable strategies to promote a culture of well-being are provided to stimulate discussion.

 An Introduction to Mental Health

-Created in partnership with Cornell Health, this session is designed to define and normalize mental health, along with serving as an introduction on how best to support personal mental health.
+This session is designed to define and normalize mental health, along with serving as an introduction on how best to support personal mental health.
 Key concepts of resilience are provided with an emphasis on sense of belonging, along with an opportunity to reflect on knowledge and commitment to self-care practices.
 Graduate Student Experience data is shared to help provide context to what peers are experiencing.
 Both university and local resources are provided.
 Perfect for first-year students, but can be modified for all levels.

 An Introduction to Mental Health is for graduate student audiences.
 To request a session, please contact Janna Lamey at firstname.lastname@example.org.